Amaimersion/yandex-disk-telegram-bot/README.md

 ./scripts/telegram/set_webhook.sh <TELEGRAM_BOT_TOKEN> <SERVER_URL> <MAX_CONNECTIONS> "--proxy <PROXY>"
 ```

 For parameter `MAX_CONNECTIONS` it is recommended to use maxium number of simultaneous connections to the selected database.
 For example, "Heroku Postgres" extension at "Hobby Dev" plan have connection limit of 20.
-So, you should use `20` as value for key `MAX_CONNECTIONS` in order to avoid possible problems with `too many connections` error.
+So, you should use `20` as value for `MAX_CONNECTIONS` parameter in order to avoid possible `Too many connections` error.

 From Telegram documentation:
 > If you'd like to make sure that the Webhook request comes from Telegram, we recommend using a secret path in the URL, e.g. `https://www.example.com/<token>`.
 Since nobody else knows your bot‘s token, you can be pretty sure it’s us.

-So, instead of `/telegram_bot/webhook` you can use something like this `/telegram_bot/webhook_fd1k3Bfa01WQl5S`.
+So, instead of `/telegram_bot/webhook` you can use something like this: `/telegram_bot/webhook_fd1k3Bfa01WQl5S`.

 ### Yandex.Disk

 1. Register your app in [Yandex](https://yandex.ru/dev/oauth/).

-2. Most likely it will take a while for Yandex moderators to check your app.
+Most likely it will take a while for Yandex moderators to check your app.

-3. Get your app ID and password at special Yandex page for your app.
+2. Get your app ID and password at special Yandex page for your app.

-4. At special Yandex page for your app find "Callback URI" settings and add this URI: `https://<your site>/telegram_bot_yandex_disk_auth`.
+3. At special Yandex page for your app find "Callback URI" setting and add this URI: `https://<your site>/telegram_bot/yandex_disk_authorization`.

 ## Local usage